mikepierce/Useful-Haskell-Module/README.md

 that I've found to be useful while solving [Project Euler][PE] problems or doing other miscellaneous tasks.

-This is a basic change to test my new GitHub access token
+This is a basic change to test my new GitHub access token.
+Don't mind me just another test

 I'm hosting this file on Github so that anyone who views my repositories can see that I am mildly competent at writing code in Haskell.